2021 Western North America heat wave: Montana

+Other temperature measurements

+Ground temperatures in some locations were measured to be excessively high - in Wenatchee, Washington, it reached 145 F, while the pavement at an intersection in Portland, Oregon reached 180 F. These temperatures are not records however, as temperatures are normally measured in the shade at an altitude of 2 meters or 6 feet to eliminate the effects of sunshine and soil heating.

 Deaths and injuries

 Canada

 The heat wave was the deadliest weather event in Canadian history.

 Over 1,000 deaths occurred due to the direct consequences of the heat wave (such as hyperthermia).
 Most of the deaths occurred in Canada – about 600 more deaths than usual were noted in British Columbia and 66 in Alberta.
-It still unknown whether any of the excess deaths in Alberta were related to the heat wave, but the Chief Coroner of British Columbia stated that 569 casualties could be attributed to heat.
+Although excess death measurements are not guaranteed to be caused by a specific event, the Chief Coroner of British Columbia stated that 569 casualties could be attributed to heat, and that in the prior five years, only three heat-related casualties had been registered.
 A later report put the heat-related death toll at 619.

-She also said that in the prior five years, only three heat-related casualties had been registered.
-Among the deaths reported to the provincial coroner, Fraser and Vancouver Coastal health authorities saw several times more deaths than usual, and the Vancouver Island and Interior Health health districts noted double the expected number of dead during the week from June 25 to July 1.
-Most of the deaths were registered on June 29.
+A disproportionate number of heat-related deaths during the 2021 heat wave occurred in government-funded or licensed buildings such as long-term care facilities.
+Of the total heat-wave-related deaths, 47 people died in community living, assisted living or long-term care facilities.
+Further, 62 people died from heat exposure in social housing run or funded by the provincial government.
+Eight individuals who lived at Vancouver Mental Health and Substance use housing died.
+Records show indoor air temperatures in some long-term care facilities rose to over 30 °C during the heat wave.
+Some hospitals were also unable to keep temperatures in a comfortable range for patients and staff.
+At least two Lower Mainland and one Northern hospital recorded indoor temperatures of over 32 °C in the emergency department, while an acute care floor at Lions Gate Hospital got as hot as 38 °C.

-In British Columbia, E-Comm emergency dispatchers answered nearly 15,300 calls on June 26-27, which was about 55 percent above normal for the month, and also deployed the ambulances 1,850 times on June 27 and 1,975 the following day - the highest number ever recorded for the province.
-Delays for non-emergency calls reached up to 16 hours in extreme cases.
-In addition to that, some ambulances were left inoperable as the emergency service was understaffed.
-These setbacks led to hours-long delays.
+In British Columbia, E-Comm emergency dispatchers answered nearly 15,300 calls on June 26–27, which was about 55 percent above normal for the month, and also dispatched ambulances 1,975 times on June 28 – the highest number ever recorded for the province.
+Delays for non-emergency calls reached up to 16 hours in extreme cases, and some ambulances were left inoperable due to a lack of staff, leading to hours-long delays.
 The handling of the crisis drew criticism from the paramedics unions, which forced Adrian Dix, the provincial healthcare minister, to change the leader of British Columbia's emergencies response management to Jim Chu, former Vancouver's police chief, and to appoint a chief ambulance officer.